klen/nvim-test/README.md

 The plugin defines the commands:

+- `TestSuite` - run the whole test suite
+- `TestFile` - run all tests for the current file
+- `TestEdit` - edit tests for the current file
 - `TestNearest` - run the test nearest to the cursor
-- `TestFile` - run all tests in the current file
-- `TestSuite` - run the whole test suite
-- `TestLast` - run the last test
+- `TestLast` - rerun the latest test
 - `TestVisit` - open the last run test in the current buffer
 - `TestInfo` - show an information about the plugin